 - Hold in-person interviews

 - Work with service design researchers to map your hiring process

 - Measure the impact

-Learn how the U.K. Government Digital Service runs its interview process by reading this article.
+Learn how the U.K. Government Digital Service runs its interview process.

 Establish a hiring team and evaluation protocol

 For each job description, you’ll want to pull together a team to evaluate candidates.
 You’ll need the following roles on your hiring team:

 - Subject matter experts (SMEs)